akshaykmanoj/spry/lib/courier/README.md

 - `courier` is the Spry library for typed, protocol-aware data movement.

 - `protocol.ts` defines the DataMP core:
-  - Singer wire schemas,

   - Spry superset diagnostics,
-  - typed Zod schemas,
+  - typed Zod schemas for streams and messages,
   - and the Data Move Engine.

+- `singer.ts` and `airbyte.ts` define first-class profile adapters:

+  - Singer wire schemas and transforms.
+  - Airbyte wire schemas and transforms.

+- The tests (`protocol_test.ts`, `singer_test.ts`, `airbyte_test.ts`) are both
-- `mod_test.ts` is both verification and documentation:
+  verification and documentation:

-  - It demonstrates typical usage of the schemas, transforms, and pipeline engine.
+  - They demonstrate typical usage of the schemas, transforms, and pipeline engine.
-  - It validates behavior end-to-end with synthetic Singer-style taps and targets.
+  - They validate behavior end-to-end with synthetic Singer- and Airbyte-style taps and targets.

-This gives Spry a solid, test-driven foundation to build richer orchestration and “data courier” behavior on top of DataMP.
+This gives Spry a solid, test-driven foundation to build richer orchestration and “data courier” behavior on top of DataMP, with both Singer and Airbyte treated as first-class ecosystems.